alfnielsen/redux-saga-area/README.md

 From version 0.3.0 interception of produce methods can be added from the options.

-// See below for interception of action-creators (They need a little defferent approch, and it not set in options)
+// See below for interception of action-creators (They need a little different approach, and it not set in options)

 There is 4 interception:

-- _normal_ all normal (non fetch) action
+- _normal_ all normal (non fetch) actions
 - _request_, _success_ and _failure_

 By using interception in combination of addFetch you can avoid writing a lot of boilerplate code, like loading flag ect.

-Together with the interception, version 0.3.0 allows omitting all parts of a addFetch (except that it needs either the of the ending produce: failureProduce or standardFailure)
+From version 0.3.0 it is allowed to omit all parts of a addFetch.
+(except that it needs one of the of the ending producers: failureProduce or standardFailure)

 _interceptFailure_ will also intercept standardFailure if its created.

 Note: Redux (and Saga's) can intercept any action by it self.

-The interception in redux-area is just an easy way of controller interception for an area, and helping auto-generate common boilerplate code.
+The interception in redux-area is just an easy way of controlling interception for an area, and help auto-generate common boilerplate code.

 ```ts
 import CreateReduxArea from "redux-area"